 Additionally, a criminal conviction for driving under the influence can result in license suspension or revocation as determined by the Connecticut court.
 After you are arrested, you will receive both a summons and a court date.
 Remember, the license suspension you receive from the DMV is separate from the license suspension you receive if you are convicted of DUI.

 The Possibility of a Lesser Offense than DUI

 In Connecticut, with the help of a skilled DUI attorney in Hartford, a defendant may be able to plead to a lesser offense than DUI.
 A person facing DUI criminal charges may be able to receive a "wet reckless" conviction.
 Wet reckless is a conviction for reckless driving involving alcohol, which holds less severe penalties than DUI.

 Can you beat a DUI?
 The answer is "yes."
-A DUI case can be fought and won, but when facing charges for a DUI offense, you need an experienced and aggressive advocate by your side.
-You also need a firm that is familiar with DUI laws and handling cases in your state.
+A DUI case can be fought and won, but when facing charges for a DUI offense, you need an experienced and aggressive DUI lawyer by your side.
+You also need a firm that is familiar with DUI laws and handling criminal cases in your state.

 Our Hartford DUI attorneys have taken on many DUI cases, including:

 - A discontinued DUI case for a second-DUI offender due to insufficient evidence